 For pediatric cohort only, change in height and weight from baseline will be summarized at each visit.
 Age at adrenarche for males and age at menarche for females will be summarized.

-In addition, number and percentage of patients with abnormal Tanner stage, abnormal neurological assessments, and abnormal developmental milestones will be presented.
+In addition, number and percentage of patients with abnormal neurological assessments in all patients, abnormal Tanner stage, and abnormal developmental milestones in the pediatric cohort will be presented.